9382/Dump/PythonObfuscator/README.md

 This follows the same idea as LuaObfuscator, which is to be able to parse and execute a string as python code *without* using exec.
 Note that this module is in progress and is not in a finished state by any standard, and versions can expected to be broken or unfinished

+The code for this is designed to work for python 3.8.
+Future and past versions will likely continue to work, though certain features may be broken or unavailable

 ## Info

 Some more info on each of the files